 Yes!
-You can put all or part of your stimulus payment into an ABLE account such as the Texas ABLE Program.
-That way, you don’t have to worry about spending the money within 12 months if you don’t need to.
-Putting the payment in an ABLE account can give you flexibility.
-Plus, it will have the same benefits protection that the other money in your ABLE account has.
+You can put all or part of your stimulus payment into an ABLE account such as the Texas ABLE® Program.
+That way, you don’t have to worry about spending all the money within 12 months if you don’t need to.
+Putting all or some of the payment in an ABLE account can give you flexibility.
+Plus, any amount of the stimulus payment deposited into an ABLE account will have the same benefits protection that the other money in your ABLE account has.

 Why should I consider putting some, or all, of this payment into an ABLE account?

-An ABLE account can help you save for things that are not covered by benefits.
 If you don’t need to use the stimulus payment for things right now, you could use it to start saving.
+An ABLE account can help you save and pay for certain things that are not covered by benefits.
 You can save for whatever you need to be independent and participate in your community.
-That includes adaptive equipment, a vehicle, a home, assistive technology, personal support services, and many other expenses.
+That includes adaptive equipment, a vehicle, a home, assistive technology, personal support services, and many other expenses that would be a Qualified Disability Expense.
 You can also use an ABLE account to save for emergencies.